-Compression does not often help in reducing the size of WordPress backups.
-The largest part of any WordPress site are the media files such as images.
-Since these files are already compressed as JPGs, any further compression is not possible.
+Compression does not often helpful in reducing the size of WordPress backups.
+The largest part of any WordPress site is the media files such as images.
+Since these files are already compressed as JPG, any further compression is not possible.

 Are complete backups better than incremental backups?